 Research projects in the computer systems lab span a wide range of areas, including

 Asynchronous VLSI and Architecture: the theory, automation, design and implementation of asynchronous (clockless/self-timed) circuits, architectures, and systems.
+Driving applications include ultra low power embedded systems, FPGAs, neuromorphic systems, and computer architecture.

 Computer Architecture and Security: improving computer security through design of new computer hardware features to meet today’s emerging security threats, including design of secure hardware-software architectures for servers and mobile devices, virtualization and cloud security, as well as novel security attacks and defenses.